derbyjs/racer/src/queries/README.md

 });
 ```

+With query motifs, you can generate all sorts of queries in a rich,
-Inside the `store.query.expose` callback, `this` is a `QueryBuilder` instance
+semantically meaningful way.
+Inside the `store.query.expose` callback,
+`this` is a `QueryBuilder` instance that provides a fluent and chainable
-that provides a fluent and chainable interface for building up queries.
+interface for building up queries.

 ```javascript